Prince Ferdinand Philippe, Duke of Orléans

-Ferdinand Philippe, Duke of Orléans (Ferdinand Philippe Louis Charles Henri Joseph; 3 September 1810 – 13 July 1842) was the eldest son of King Louis Philippe I of France and Maria Amalia of Naples and Sicily.
+Prince Ferdinand Philippe, Duke of Orléans (Ferdinand Philippe Louis Charles Henri Joseph; 3 September 1810 – 13 July 1842) was the eldest son of King Louis Philippe I of France and Maria Amalia of Naples and Sicily.
 He was born in exile in his mother's native Sicily while his parents were the Duke and Duchess of Orléans.
 Ferdinand Philippe was heir to the House of Orléans from birth.
 Following his father's succession as King of the French in 1830, he became the Prince Royal of France and Duke of Orléans.
 He died in 1842, never to succeed his father or see the collapse of the July Monarchy and subsequent exile of his family to the United Kingdom.

 Early life

 Born in Palermo in September 1810, during his parents' exile, he was given the title Duke of Chartres (and was called Chartres within the family circle).
 He was baptised Ferdinand Philippe Louis Charles Henri Joseph and known as Ferdinand Philippe in honour of his grandfathers, Ferdinand I of the Two Sicilies and Philippe Égalité.
 Despite having been born in exile, he held the rank of prince of the blood and was styled Serene Highness.
 As the eldest son, he was the heir to the title of Duke of Orléans, head of the House of Orléans (a cadet branch of the Bourbons of France descended from the only brother of Louis XIV).

 The young prince first visited France in 1814 during the First Restoration, settling there more permanently in 1817.
 In 1819 his father put him in the care of a tutor, M. de Boismilon, at the Collège Henri-IV.
 Louis Philippe wished his son to receive a liberal education on a foundation of complete equality with his fellow students.
 Ferdinand Philippe was highly successful in his studies and took courses at the École polytechnique.
-After a trip to Great Britain (visiting both England and Scotland) in 1819, he went to Lunéville to join the 1er régiment de hussards, of which he was made colonel by Charles X in 1824.
+After a trip to Great Britain (visiting both England and Scotland) in 1819, he went to Lunéville to join the 1st Hussar Regiment, of which he was made colonel by Charles X in 1824.
 In September 1824, King Charles X granted him the style "Royal Highness", a style maintained by Ferdinand Philippe at his father's accession to the throne six years later.